Posts

 Image

 I am beyond grateful to have my sister, mom, aunt, and mother-in-law's constant contact and their help behind the scenes, being my pillars, supporting me so that I can better support Jayde.
 It truly does take a village, and these women are my tribe.
 I know my post from last night was not easy to read.
 It was challenging to write and share.
 Yesterday was mentally and emotionally messy.
-In life, sometimes, you need to create more chaos to clean up the original mess.
+Sometimes, you need to create more chaos to clean up the original mess.
 Jayde is still struggling to process everything happening inside her body right now, but she is mentally doing somewhat better.
-Witnessing lifeline helicopters flying in and out, at all hours of the day and night, helps keep her current circumstance in perspective.
-Regardless, we are secure in knowing she is where she needs to be to receive the best possible care.
-To help everyone following Jayde-Rhiannon's journey better understand how we arrived here, she has lost twenty-four pounds in the last three to four mon
+Witnessing lifeline helicopters flying in and out at all hours of the day and night helps keep her current circumstances in perspective.
+Regardless, we know she is where she needs to be to receive the best possible care.
+To help everyone following Jayde-Rhiannon's journey better understand how we arrived here, she has lost twenty-four pounds in the last several months.
+In hindsight, it probably st...

 The Patient is Understandably Impatient